-Set Messages to Display Full Names in iOS 7
+Set Messages to Display Full Names in iOS 8 and iOS 7

 Because message windows from “Bob Jones” will look the same as “Bob McKowski” and both look like they’re from “Bob”, it becomes impossible to tell them apart from the message window itself (outside of reading the message contents, of course).
 That could potentially lead to an awkward situation where you inadvertently respond to the wrong text, or send something to the wrong person who just happens to share a name.
 Fortunately, preventing such a scenario is just an easy settings adjustment away, though it’s a little buried in the preferences.

-Make Messages Display Full Names of Contacts in iOS 7
+How to Make Messages Display Full Names of Contacts in iOS 8 and iOS 7

 Adjusting a setting allows Messages to show the complete name of contacts in Message threads:

 - Open Settings and go to “Mail, Contacts, Calendars” then scroll down to the ‘Contacts’ section

 - Select “Short Name” and flip “Short Name” to OFF to display the full name of contacts